 It’s worth noting that of the five independent teams in Division I men’s hockey, LIU finished with the best record at 20-12-2.
 It’s the first time the Sharks have hit the 20-win plateau since the program began five years ago.

 Both Division I hockey programs in Alaska have a storied history of facing one another on the ice.
 This shouldn’t come as a surprise because of the proximity of these two teams compared to the other U.S. college hockey programs of the contiguous 48 states.
-However, up until recently, we at College Hockey History believed the rivalry between the Alaska Nanooks and Alaska Anchorage Seawolves began in 1979.
+The rivalry between the Alaska Nanooks and Alaska Anchorage Seawolves began in 1979.
 That happens to be the year when Alaska Anchorage launched its varsity men’s hockey program.
 The teams from Fairbanks and Anchorage faced each other eight times during that 1979-80 season.
-But the history goes back a lot further than that.
-We recently discovered photos of these schools playing one another on the ice in 1935.
+But the hockey history between these cities goes back a lot further than that.
+We recently discovered photos of the first game between the University of Alaska and an Anchorage team playing one another on the ice in 1935 – likely during the Fairbanks Dog Derby and Ice Carnival (Fairbanks Winter Carnival).

-Flash forward eighty-seven years and these two programs will play one another at the Carlson Center this weekend – less than two miles away from that first meeting on the river.
-These two hockey programs have gone through a lot of changes since 1935.
+Flash forward eighty-seven years and the two college hockey programs from these cities will play one another at the Carlson Center this weekend – less than two miles away from that 1935 meeting on the river.
 At this point, both teams participate as independents within Division I. It’s Alaska Anchorage’s first season back on the ice since the 2019-20 season.
 In fact, the Nanooks and Seawolves last played one another February 29, 2020; mere days before COVID-19 shut down that season.
 The teams will begin play for the Governor’s Cup this weekend.
 This is an award given to the winner of the most games between the two hockey programs throughout each season.
-While the schools formally began the rivalry on the ice in 1979 and started the Governor’s Cup in 1994, these upcoming games will be the renewal of a rivalry that began nearly 90 years ago.
+While the schools formally began the rivalry on the ice in 1979 and started the Governor’s Cup in 1994, these upcoming games will be the renewal of a rivalry between cities that began nearly 90 years ago.

 Photo Credit: Culhane family photographs, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.